Entertaining stories from deer life. Curious facts. Funny deer pictures and videos.

 This 'chilling' story happenned during NZ summer draught of 2019.
 A doe stumbled upon a goodie - a bread slice!
 And tried to escape from it!
 Not that fast, though, the cunning toast chased her down and got itself eaten)))

 What do the deer do when they feel frightened?
 They immediately jump away.
-At least.
-If they're really scared they'll try to run away.
+And if they're really scared they'll try to run away.
 If they can't - they'll panic and try to break away.
-Jump the fence, break the fence, break through anything or anyone on their way...
+Jump the fence, break the fence, break through anything or anyone in their way...

 Here's a good illustration of how it looks.
 The buck gets a sniff of new food ... and ... where's he gone?